sidprasad/NetworkInterpreter/README.md

-#Networks - Comp 112 Final Project
+# Network Interpreter
 ### Shea Clark-Tieche, Siddhartha Prasad, and Nikhil Shinday

+*uScheme* is a language detailed in the book *Programming Languages: an Interpreter-Based Approach* by Ramsey and Kamin.
 This repository/directory contains a *uScheme* interpreter that can be used by several clients across a network.
 All clients share an environment, and need to be connected to the parent server to access it.
+A graceful exit allows creates a local copy of the interpreter with this environment.

-While this program uses a *uscheme* interpreter, and has some language specific features, the server and client are interpreter agnostic in a general sense.
+While this program uses a *uScheme* interpreter, and has some language specific features, the server and client are interpreter agnostic in a general sense.

 ## Current Protocol